OpenMORA/mora-base/README.md

 In Windows:
   * Remember to add Git, CMake and Python to the system PATH env var.
-  * Manually set the environment vars described at the end of this page.

 ## Download and compile
 Create an empty directory for OpenMORA packages: